24kchengYe/24kchengYe/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=24kchengYe&color=blue&style=flat-square&label=Profile+Views)

-**Ph.D.
-Student at Tsinghua University**, working at the intersection of **urban science and artificial intelligence**.
+Ph.D.
+Student at Tsinghua University, working at the intersection of urban science and artificial intelligence.

-**Research Intern at ByteDance**, working on post-training, agentic reinforcement learning, and data synthesis.
+Research Intern at ByteDance, working on **post-training, agentic reinforcement learning, and data synthesis**.

 I build building-scale urban datasets and simulation methods, evaluate and align generative models for scientific discovery, and turn AI-agent research into open-source systems people can use.